 What are your dreams for your child?

-Whatever they are, they probably didn’t include your teenager hiding from you that he or she is gay; your college student calling you to say she wants to have chest surgery and take testosterone because she is really a he; or your 4- year old boy wanting to wear all-pink, all-princess, all-glitter all the time.
+Whatever they are, they probably didn’t include your teenager hiding from you that he or she is gay; your college student calling you to say she wants to have top surgery and take testosterone because she is really a he; or your 4- year old boy wanting to wear all-pink, all-princess, all-glitter all the time.
 The experience can be shocking, painful, and disorienting.
 Many parents will feel grounded by talking with a therapist who has been around the block with gender and sexual identities.

 I draw on decades of experience to help parents move from crisis to connection with their children.
 I work with parents and families individually, focusing on the unique strengths and challenges of each family situation.